You’ve got questions? We’ve got answers!

 Our typical turn-around time is 7-10 business days.
 Additional rush charges apply for faster processing.

 How do I get my samples to you?

 Our preferred method is to arrange a drop-off at our location (courier deliveries accepted).
 Currently, we can schedule a pick-up within the metro Denver-Boulder-Longmont-Castle Rock area for an additional fee.
-If neither of these options is workable, hemp samples can be shipped to our location.
-Procedures for preparing samples for shipping will be provided when you sign up as a customer.
+If neither of these options is workable, hemp samples can be mailed to our location.

 Federal law prohibits the transfer of marijuana products through the U.S. mail system, requiring all samples of marijuana to be hand delivered to us.
 However, the only way to really know if a sample is hemp or marijuana is to test it.
 Please do not knowingly ship marijuana or marijuana products to The Good Lab.